Water Heaters

 Watch out for these common signs:

-• No hot water.
+- No hot water.
 With a gas heater, your lack of hot water is due to the pilot going out.
-No hot water from an electric heater could be because the heating coil is out.
-Depending on the model and the age of the heater, the coil can be repaired or it may have to be replaced.
+No hot water from an electric heater could be because the heating element is out.
+Depending on the model and the age of the heater, the element can be repaired or it may have to be replaced.

 When will you know if you need repair or replacing?